Tony Piercy, CEO

-I’m most looking forward to working with a range of people – from the brilliant in-house behavioural team to all the wonderful people that we support.
-My belief is that everybody deserves a chance and an opportunity to live their life to the full, and it is our job to enable them to do so – however big the challenge.
+He believes that everybody deserves the opportunity to live their life to the full, and it is Frontier’s job to help them do so – however big the challenge.

-I like to spend time with my wife, Nicky, a Community Occupational Therapist, and my son and daughter.
-I also enjoying playing badminton and cycling with my mates.
-In terms of relaxation, I like to take a break down at my allotment, where I can be found sitting back in my deck chair and watching the weeds grow as fast as my vegetables!
+He likes to spend his spare time with his wife, Nicky, a Community Occupational Therapist, and his son and daughter.
+He also enjoys badminton and cycling with his friends.
+In terms of relaxation, Tony can often be found at his allotment – sitting in his deck chair watching the weeds grow as fast as the vegetables!

 The Behavioural Team ensures high standards of client care at all times.
 It is their responsibility to encourage good practice and ensure that others do the same.
 As a team we are always mindful of dignity, privacy and the cultural and religious needs of the people we support , staff and visitors.
 We ensure that all care – both physical and psychological – is assessed, planned, prioritised and of the best possible quality.
 As Behavioural Team Leader I am also responsible for ensuring that clinical practice across Frontier Support is centred around the person we’re supporting and evidence-based, in accordance CQC and company standards.